-Class of fixed asset Depreciation rate Plant and equipment 20 - 25%
+Class of fixed assetPlant and equipment

+Depreciation rate 20 - 25%

 The residual values and useful lives of assets are reviewed, and adjusted if appropriate, at each balance sheet date.
 The carrying amount of an asset is written down immediately to its recoverable amount if the assets' carrying amount is greater than its estimated recoverable amount.